janetzki/GUIDE/README.md

 ## Contributing

-If you would like to contribute or have any suggestions for this project, you can contact me at [jonathan.janetzki@student.hpi.de](mailto:jonathan.janetzki@student.hpi.de) or open an issue on this GitHub repository.
+If you would like to contribute, find bugs, or have any suggestions for this project, you can contact me at [jonathan.janetzki@student.hpi.de](mailto:jonathan.janetzki@student.hpi.de) or open an issue on this GitHub repository.